 Note: Documents in a language other than English must be officially translated into English.
 Applicants must submit the original document that was translated and the official translated document.

 1World Education Services (WES) Credential Assessment: ASET will accept the electronic submission of a completed assessment through WES’s secure online delivery system, thus reducing the need to mail it.
 See here for more information if you have already completed a WES assessment (not in progress).
 Please do not email the assessment to ASET personally; rather request it to be sent from WES directly in order for ASET to accept it officially.

 What exams will be required?

-Internationally-educated graduates must write the ASET Professional Practice Exam, which tests applicants on Alberta-specific legislation and professional ethics, and the ASET Certification Exam, which tests applicants on their technical competency.
+Internationally-educated graduates must write the ASET Professional Practice Exam, which tests applicants on Alberta-specific legislation and professional ethics, and the ASET Certification Exam (if applying for the C.E.T. designation), which tests applicants on their technical competency.

 Can I apply for P.Tech. with my international work experience?

 Alberta’s legislation requires applicant’s for P.Tech to have two years of engineering or geoscience work experience under the supervision of a Professional Engineer (P.Eng.) or Professional Geoscientst (P.Geo.).
 Internationally-educated graduates must first be certified as a C.E.T. and obtain at least two years of work experience in Alberta before applying for P.Tech.